nathanielwin/DOMS_Detection/README.md

 🚀 In this project, I'll give you a sneak peek into how I processed data, trained a machine learning model, and managed to deploy it into a microcontroller (Mikromedia 7 with STM32F746ZG chipset) using MikroC Pro for ARM.
 So, buckle up, and let's dive in!

 **NOTES:**
-**- In this project, I use Python Programming language for the software processing and use C Programming language for the Hardware Program.
-The data used in this project are primary data using 3 electromyography (EMG) from the Quadricep, Hamstring, and Calve muscles.**
+- In this project, I use Python Programming language for the software processing and use C Programming language for the Hardware Program.
+The data used in this project are primary data using 3 electromyography (EMG) from the Quadricep, Hamstring, and Calve muscles.
-**- Hardware used: a Microcontroller (Mikromedia 7 FPI Capacitive with STM32F746ZG MCU Card), 3 EMG Click, Electrodes**
+- Hardware used: a Microcontroller (Mikromedia 7 FPI Capacitive with STM32F746ZG MCU Card), 3 EMG Click, Electrodes

 ## 1. Software Processing 🔍
 This section encompasses Exploratory Data Analysis (EDA), Cleaning, and Modeling.